microsoft/ignite25-LAB516-safeguard-your-agents-with-ai-red-teaming-agent-in-azure-ai-foundry/docs/core-labs/03-scan-cloud.md

 - Portal results enable team collaboration and remediation tracking.
 - Azure AI Projects SDK v1.1.0b3+ enables cloud scanning.

+---

 ## Ask Copilot

-!!! prompt "Local vs Cloud Scanning"
+!!! prompt "ASK COPILOT: About Local vs Cloud Scanning"

+    ```title="" linenums="0"
     What's the difference between local and cloud-based AI red teaming?
 When should I use each approach, and what are the tradeoffs in terms of scale, speed, and resource usage?

-!!! prompt "SDK Differences"

-    Explain the difference between azure-ai-evaluation SDK (used in Labs 1-2) and azure-ai-projects SDK (used in Lab 3).
-Why do I need version 1.1.0b3 or later for cloud red teaming?

-!!! prompt "Portal Features"

-    What features are available in the Azure AI Foundry Portal for viewing red team results?
-How can I use the portal to share findings with my security team?

-!!! prompt "Development Lifecycle"
+    ```

+Try coming up with prompts on your own about:

+1. SDK differences between azure-ai-evaluation and azure-ai-projects
+1. Portal features for viewing and sharing red team results
-    How can cloud-based red teaming help with pre-deployment validation?
-What's a good workflow for incorporating red team scans into my AI development lifecycle?
+1. Incorporating cloud red teaming into the AI development lifecycle

-!!! prompt "Asynchronous Execution"

-    Why does cloud-based scanning run asynchronously?
-How do I check scan status and retrieve results programmatically after submission?
+1. Asynchronous execution and programmatic result retrieval